 This programme is designed as a specialised extension to the study of Electronics at undergraduate level.
 The programme provides students with the opportunity to deepen their understanding and develop specialist expertise in a range of advanced electronics subjects including microelectronics, sensors, signal processing, hardware and software design, communications, and digital systems.

-Please note: Applications for this course, received after 30th June may not be accepted.
-A deposit will be required to secure a place.
+Applications for this course received after 30th June 2024 may not be accepted.
+In addition, a deposit will be required to secure a place.

 World Class Facilities

-- Our facilities have recently undergone a £10m refurbishment and include laboratories for Microengineering, Electronics, Communications, Circuits, Instrumentation, Virtual Reality, Software Engineering, Renewable Energy, Power and Machines.
+Our facilities have recently undergone a £10m refurbishment and include laboratories for Microengineering, Electronics, Communications, Circuits, Instrumentation, Virtual Reality, Software Engineering, Renewable Energy, Power and Machines.
 The Queen's Advanced Micro-engineering Centre (QAMEC) is a Centre of Excellence for research and development employing silicon technology and MEMS technology.

 Internationally Renowned Experts